• Skip to main content

 Instructions

-• Preheat oven to 150 C (fan), 170 C.
+• Preheat oven to 150 ℃ (fan), 170 ℃.

-• In the same pan, fry the onion and garlic until it starts to soften.
-Add the smoked paprika, caraway seeds and tomato puree and cook for a further minute.
+• Add 1 tbsp smoked paprika, 1 tsp caraway seeds and 1 tbsp tomato puree and cook for a further minute.

 • Pour the tomato sauce over the beef in the casserole dish, pop the lid on and slow cook for 2 to 2.5 hours in the middle of the oven.